forefireAPI/forefire/docs/source/quickstart.rst

   *   In the web console's command input box, type: `include[real_case.ff]` and press Enter or click Send.
   *   Click the "Refresh Map" button.

-  You should see a simulation running in the Aullène region of Corsica.
-You can explore other commands or modify parameters via the web console.
+  You should see a simulation running in the Aullène region of Corsica. **This confirms your Docker setup is working!** For other ways to run ForeFire scripts (like directly from the command line), see the :doc:`running_the_example` page.

 9.  **Stop the Container:**